raghavthakar/IEEE_sample_bot/docs/readme.txt

 Run these in two separate terminals.
 Use keys i, j, k, l, m in the terminal where keyboard driver is running to control the bot

+If you want to try out a maze with the robot, roslaunch world.launch from description

 Don't forget to source the setup.bash file in every terminal you open!